 When Work Happens Without Planning Permission

-Breaches of planning control can either be reported in writing, via the telephone or submitted at a One Stop Shop .
+Breaches of planning control can either be reported in writing, via the telephone or submitted at a Community Hub .
 When reporting a breach the individual should provide their name and address and as much detail about the activity and its location.
 The matter will be treated with the utmost confidentiality.

 Anonymous complaints can be difficult to investigate and these will only be responded to if there appears to be a serious breach of planning control.

 A breach of planning control includes: